 Purchase at amount other than principal amount: the amount we will pay you at the stated maturity date for your notes will not be adjusted based on the price you pay for your notes, so if you acquire notes at a premium (or discount) to the principal amount and hold them to the stated maturity date, it could affect your investment in a number of ways.
 The return on your investment in the notes will be lower (or higher) than it would have been had you purchased the notes at the principal amount.
-Also, the stated threshold level would not offer the same benefit to your investment as would be the case if you had purchased the notes at the principal amount.
-See "Selected Risk Factors - If You Purchase Your Notes at a Premium to the Principal Amount, the Return on Your Investment Will Be Lower Than the Return on Notes Purchased at the Principal Amount and the Impact of Certain Key Terms of the Notes Will Be Negatively Affected" beginning on page PS-13 of this pricing supplement.
+See "Selected Risk Factors - If You Purchase Your Notes at a Premium to the Principal Amount, the Return on Your Investment Will Be Lower Than the Return on Notes Purchased at the Principal Amount" beginning on page PS-13 of this pricing supplement.